What is an addiction?

 How is my privacy protected?

 Confidentiality is crucial to our care.
-We take every possible measure to ensure your privacy is protected, and we comply with the Personal Information and Protection Act (PIPA), the Personal Health Information and Protection Act (PHIPA) and The Health Insurance Portability and Accountability Act (HIPPA) regulations.
+We take every possible measure to ensure your privacy is protected, and we comply with the Personal Information Protection Act (PIPA), the Personal Health Information Protection Act (PHIPA), and the Personal Information Protection and Electronic Documents Act (PIPEDA) regulations.

 Can I make phone calls and have visitors?